Commonly Confused Words

 Your survey shows that banks are more risk-averse than they used to be.
 (Business Week)

 If it's a force of nature working against you, use adverse.
-Kick out the "d" and a person can be averse to or against anything, like rainy days or people who wear shoes in your house.
+Kick out the "d" and you can be averse to or against anything, like rainy days or people who wear shoes in your house.

 Steer clear of anything adverse.
 If it's adverse, it's working against you — like adverse weather conditions or the adverse effects of eating too much sugar.
 Continue reading...